Chandeep01/Operating_permits_chandeep/README.md

 ### 5: Data Analysis and Visualization

-- **Key Visualizations:** A bar chart was created to display the number of "Issued" vs "Active" permits.
+- **Key Visualizations:** A bar chart was created to display the number of "Issued" vs "Active" permits from AWS Athena in CSV format.

     ![Data Analysis](https://github.com/Chandeep01/Operating_permits_chandeep/blob/main/Data%20Analysis.png)